James

 Dexter: Resurrection

-2026Direct tie-in to one of the most successful TV revivals of the decade.
+2025Direct tie-in to one of the most successful TV revivals of the decade, with a confirmed return of his iconic role.

 The Odyssey

-2026A high-concept literary adaptation that adds to his prestige film credits.
+2026A high-concept literary adaptation with a Christopher Nolan connection that adds to his prestige film credits.

 James — Biography